Multiple Ways to Exploiting PUT Method

 As seen from the below screenshot, the nmap.php file has been uploaded successfully.

-Type the same URL in browser 192.168.1.103/dav and execute the same.
+Type the same URL in the browser 192.168.1.103/dav and execute the same.
 As evident from the screenshot, the file nmap.php has been uploaded on the web server.

 Poster

-Type the same URL in browser 192.168.1.103/dav and execute the same.
+Type the same URL in the browser 192.168.1.103/dav and execute the same.
 As evident from the screenshot, the file poster.php has been uploaded on the web server.

 Simultaneously, open Metasploit MSF console and use multi/handler; then go back to previously uploaded poster.php file and run it.
 This will give us a meterpreter session.